A Broad Overview of Microsoft Online Video Editor

 Overloading Projects

-A typical misstep in Microsoft Online Video Editor is adding excess complexity:
+A typical misstep in Microsoft Online Video Editor is adding too many effects:

 - Consequence: Your final piece might slow down or appear amateurish.